 Can worms truly be the panacea of stink-free composting that many people claim?
 Yes, if you do things the right way.
 The proof is in how many municipalities promote vermicomposting as a way of diverting food waste away from landfills.
 Worm composting is now also used widely by large commercial dairy farms as one of the most efficient ways of processing manure.

-A worm composter is, at its simplest, a bin with holes for ventilation and moisture.
+At its simplest, a worm composter is a bin with holes for ventilation and moisture.
 It’s almost always made with plastic and raised off the ground to allow water to drain out the bottom.

-For indoor worm bins, this is done with a plastic storage bin or tote with a lid.
-Simply drill a series of holes in the sides and bottom a few inches apart, not including the lid.
+For indoor worm bins, one DIY model is a plastic storage bin or tote with a lid.
+Simply drill a series of holes in the sides and bottom a few inches apart.
+Do not drill holes in the lid.
 Worms don’t need light, and even though there shouldn’t be much moisture coming out the bottom, the holes are there in case it needs to drain.
 The side wall holes are for better air flow.

 If you decide you want your worm bin outside, many people have been successful using a simple wood box with gaps between the planks (like a pallet).
 This is lined with a heavy-duty plastic, such as greenhouse plastic, which is punctured with holes for drainage and airflow.